sailpoint-oss/developer.sailpoint.com/docs/connectivity/saas-connectivity/build-basic-connector.md

     This hard coded `entitlements` variable will work for this guide for now, but you would ideally want to get the entitlements from Airtable.
 One way would be to create an 'Entitlements' table and a separate 'AirtableEntitlement.ts' file to represent the entitlement objects, but this way will show the idea, for now.
     :::

-3. Add the `StdEntitlementListInput` and `StdEntitlementListOutput` commands to the list of commands to import from the `connector-sdk` (lines 13-14).
-You will specify those types of inputs and outputs in your Entitlement List logic.

-4. Write the `.stdEntitlementList` logic:
+3. Write the `.stdEntitlementList` logic:

     ```typescript
     .stdEntitlementList(async (context: Context, input: StdEntitlementListInput, res: Response<StdEntitlementListOutput>) => {